buildingSMART-Finland/InfraModel/markdown/pipenetworks.md

 - Pipe joints, extensions and inflexions
 - Equipment (as specified in Inframodel extension)

-Delimiting the network is a special case of using connection, described in further detail in the section covering the **\<Connection>** element.
+Delimiting the network is a special case of using connection, described in further detail in the {{refsec pipeconnection}}.

 {{xtabulate IM_struct--ltFeature--gt}}

 #### General data

-All structural elements in the file are assigned individual names.
+All structural elements in the file are assigned with unique names.

 {{xtabulate Struct}}